yunxiaomr/yunxiaomr.github.io/_pages/about.md

 Yunxiao Zhao, Hao Xu, Zhiqiang Wang, Xiaoli Li, JiyeLiang, Ru Li.

-- Pre-trained Language Models (PLMs) are trained on large amounts of unlabeled data, yet they exhibit remarkable reasoning skills.
-However, the trustworthiness challenges have become increasingly evident in recent years.
-To alleviate this problem, we propose a novel Knowledge-guided Probing approach called KnowProb in a post-hoc explanation way, which aims to probe whether black-box PLMs understand implicit knowledge beyond the given text, rather than focusing only on the surface-level content of the text.
+- Pre-trained Language Models (PLMs) are trained on large amounts of unlabeled data, and they exhibit remarkable reasoning skills.
+However, the trustworthiness challenges have become increasingly evident.
+To alleviate this problem, we propose a novel knowledge-guided probing approach called KnowProb in a post-hoc explanation way, which aims to probe whether black-box PLMs understand implicit knowledge beyond the given text, rather than focusing only on the surface-level content of the text.

 </div>
 </div>